Conceptual Definition Language (CDL)

 annotation.
 For localization of enum values, model them as code list.

-Views and Projections
+Views & Projections

 Use as select from